Mid Mountains Legal Blog

 Why should I mediate a claim?

 A family provision claim is likely to go through alternative dispute resolution (usually in the form of mediation) before being heard by the Court.
-Mediation is a facilitated discussion where an independent third party (a mediator) assists the parties through discussion and questioning to resolve a dispute.
+Mediation is a facilitated discussion where a mediator assists the parties through discussion and questioning to resolve a dispute.

 Benefits to settling a family provision claim in mediation include:

-- It allows finalisation of the estate administration without the wait for a contested Court hearing;
+1. It allows finalisation of the estate administration without waiting for a contested Court hearing;

-- It can allow relationships between the parties (who are often family members) to be maintained.
-It avoids the pain of a Court hearing including cross-examination and a public judgment of your family;
+3. It avoids the pain of a Court hearing including cross-examination and public judgment of your family;

-- you have greater flexibility to fashion a solution.
-Legislation binds the Court as to how it can resolve a matter, whereas when dealt with at mediation there may be alternative ways to resolve the matter acceptable to everyone.
+5. you have greater flexibility to fashion a solution.
+Legislation binds the Court as to how it can resolve a matter, whereas mediation can explore alternative ways to resolve the matter.

 What is the process?